-Gather your little ghouls together and throw a Monster Bash with this fun Make-Your-Own Monster Cookie Bar.
+With Halloween right around the corner, why not gather your little ghouls together and throw a Monster Bash?
+This fun Make-Your-Own Monster Cookie Bar will be a guaranteed hit (with both the kids and the adults).
 It’s a quick and clever way to encourage your kids to get creative in the kitchen.
 With a super-simple recipe for 3-ingredient Cookie Pops, this simple treat is a sweet way to get spooky!

 What You Need